doctrine/mongodb-odm/UPGRADE-1.3.md

    will be dropped in 2.0.
 Use `write-concern` instead.
  * The `fieldName` attribute in field mappings has been deprecated and will be dropped in 2.0.
 Use `field-name` instead.
+ * The `drop-dups` attribute in the `index` element was deprecated and will be dropped without replacement in 2.0.
+This functionality is no longer available.

 ### Full discriminator maps required